univention/univention-corporate-server/doc/manual/mail/configuration-server.rst

 Port 25 - SMTP
    Port 25 (``SMTP``) should be used by other mail servers only.
 By default authentication is disabled.
-If submission of emails from users is desired on port 25, authentication can be enabled by setting the |UCSUCRV|
+If submission of emails from users is wanted on port 25, authentication can be enabled by setting the |UCSUCRV|
    :envvar:`mail/postfix/mastercf/options/smtp/smtpd_sasl_auth_enable` to
    ``yes``.